gcarbo01/process-diagram/README.md

 ## Intro
 ### Summary
 In large programs, the business process is the best artefact that can be used to describe the functionality, scope, actors and functional permutations.
+Business Processes, if used correctly, can include a large number of Actors, multiple Applications, online and offline activities, can indicate sequentially, can break down large processes into sub-processes, and other benefits.
+And others.<br>
-Consequently, the Architects receive these business processes as input for business requirements. <br>
+After these processes are finalised, they are usually used as input for many other consequent works, including Architects, who receive them and consider them as input for business requirements and system requirements. <br>
-Sometimes, Architects need help reading these processes because they are not detailed or granular requirements.
-Because they are not documented in a way that can transform them into functional and Systema requirements straightaway.
+Sometimes, Architects need help reading these business processes because they are not detailed enough, or the notations and standards used to document them make them ambiguous.
+So, to streamline the work of business analysts and architects, it is better to adopt some standards and notations beforehand.
+This way, the documented business processes can be transformed into functional and system requirements.
 So, the Architects need to collaborate with the Business analysts to understand these diagrams and transform them into business and system requirements. <br>
-These business processes are created with different styles, and usually, there is no unity in notation and granularity if more than one business analyst works on them.
-Sometimes business analysts have different skills and opinions on how much detail these diagrams should have.
+If there are no standards or agreements on the use of notations, then the business processes are created with different styles, and usually, there is also a difference in the documentation if more than one business analyst works on them.
+Sometimes, business analysts have different skills and opinions on how much detail these diagrams should have, and if there is no guidance, they use their criteria.
 Some business analysts may use a high-level approach to describe the business flows.
 On other occasions, they may use detailed notations to describe business logic. <br>
-This article discusses the several options for using the notations available in the swimlane process diagrams and the activity diagrams and how these correlate to the design of solutions architecture, applications, and the consequent definition of the agile process artefacts such as epics and user stories.  <br>
+This article proposes guidance and the adoption of specific notations; it discusses the benefits and other options for some scenarios when documenting large business processes.
+The guidance is based on the standards proposed by BPMN and UML, particularly the swimlane process diagrams and the activity diagrams intersection. <be>
+With this guidance, business analysts can collaborate seamlessly.
+The architects can now use the business processes as they have been produced as input for their solutions, architecture design, and applications. <be>
+Also, the product owners or scrum masters can benefit from these guidances because they can use these business processes as input for their agile process, in particular, to define epics and create user stories.  <br>
 If the process diagrams are too high level, do not show all the actors involved, or do not show enough details for architects to use as input, it could require that the process diagrams be further refined and clarified before actually being useful for architecture input.  <br>
 Discussing the purpose and the motivation of defining which standards to use when constructing these process diagrams can increase the productivity of the business analyst and the architects involved in large projects.  <br>
 <br>